 We recommend stopping to enjoy all the great things to do in Owego, New York before moving on to the rest of the Finger Lakes region or also use it as a base to continue to explore Finger Lakes Wine Country which consists of wineries around Cayuga, Keuka, and Seneca Lakes.

 The closest lake to Owego, New York is Cayuga Lake and the famous Ivy League college town of Ithaca, home to Cornell University and some incredible waterfalls.
 From there you can visit places like Taughannock Falls State Park or Buttermilk Falls plus all the awesome things to do in Ithaca.

-Continue to Watkins Glen where you can explore the gorgeous cascading waterfalls on the Watkins Glen State Park trails as well continue to the Seneca Lake Wine Trail, we recommend heading to Wagner Vineyards in Lodi, NY.
+Continue to Watkins Glen where you can explore the gorgeous cascading waterfalls in New York at Watkins Glen State Park trails as well continue to the Seneca Lake Wine Trail, we recommend heading to Wagner Vineyards in Lodi, NY.
 On your way you’ll also pass one of our favorite waterfalls in the region, Hector Falls which is a roadside attraction and you don’t even have to leave your car to enjoy this gorgeous waterfall.

 Make your way to Hammondsport at the southern tip of Keuka Lake, the Y shaped Finger Lake and explore some of the stops on the wine trail.
 If there’s only one winery we recommend it would be Dr. Konstantin Frank, as Dr. Frank himself is responsible for bringing the famous vinifera variety from Europe to Upstate New York and basically shaping the wine region here as we know it.

 There are tons of wineries to explore, to see more of our top picks check out our guide on all our favorite things to do in the Finger Lakes.

 Where to Stay in Owego, New York